rosell23/fault-queue/README.md

 fault-queue - better error handling in C
 ========================================

+> happy new year! -- mario

-> fault-queue (fq) is a C utility mini-library that improves error handling.
+fault-queue (fq) is a C utility mini-library that improves error handling.

 Pretext
 -------